 # Resize the image to 32 pixels (aspect-ratio preserved) http://lhx.ggpht.com/randomStringImageId=s32 # Crop the image to 32 pixels http://lhx.ggpht.com/randomStringImageId=s32-c

 A note about deletion

-Whether you store your images in Blobstore or Google Cloud Storage, the right way to stop an image from being publicly accessible through the serving URL is to call the
+Whether you store your images in Cloud Storage or Blobstore, the right way to stop an image from being publicly accessible through the serving URL is to call the